Below is a brief synopsis of the research Snow College students and faculty have been

 we are actively engaging our students in research experience.
 Some of it is research

-some is in conjunction with other schools (currently working on solidifying projects
+is in conjunction with other schools (currently working on solidifying projects from

-from University of Rhode Island, USU, SUU, Trident Tech, and Princeton).
-Here are
+University of Rhode Island, USU, SUU, Trident Tech, and Princeton).
+Here are some

 - We took two sophomores to present research at a national conference in FL (they were